dionwang88/cs542database/README.md

 ##Query Execution procedure<span id = "9"\>
 The SQL query will be parsed and processed by the Parser class.
 Then the pipeline class will construct the Relation Algebra Tree based on the Parser's data.
 Each AlgebraNode is linked with its children with a list of AlgebraNodes, and they are implemented like an Iterator so as to run query in a pipeline fashion.
 The ExpressionParser class helps each AlgebraNode to deal with Arithmetic expressions involving attributes and values.

 The requried functions--open, getNext and close -- are implemented within each of the AlgebraNode.
-The data is read only once from the DBManager in the Relation Class, and passed along via the
+The data is read only once from the DBManager in the Relation Class, and passed along via the pipeline.
-take information from the Parser class

 ##AlgebraNode